Pyomo/mpi-sppy/doc/src/properbundles.rst

 ==============

-Prior to 2024, bundles were constructed for the purpose of solves, but all other processing (e.g., computing W values) was done on individutal scenarios.
+Prior to 2024, bundles were constructed for the purpose of solves, but all other processing (e.g., computing W values) was done on individual scenarios.
 We will refer to these as `loose bundles`.
 This bundling scheme is very flexible with respect to the numbers of scenarios in each bundle.
 There are various if-blocks in the mpisppy code to support this type of bundle.